dyg81/modal-bundle/README.md

 ```

 ### Open modal after successful form submission
-With this bundle it is also possible to open a modal after a form has been successfully submitted without reloading the page.
+Finally, with this bundle it is also possible to open a modal after a form has been successfully submitted without reloading the page.
 This is useful if you want to have a multi step form form example.

 What you have to do is put the class **modal-open-from-form** on your form.
 The form will then be submitted using ajax and if errors were found the page is reload, if not a modal will open.
 To open a modal, when the form is successfully submitted, you should return a response of type [ModalOpenResponse](Response/ModalOpenResponse.php).This takes two arguments, the first is the url from which the modal will be loaded, this should return a simple modal or a form modal.
 The second argument is optional and is the modal id if you want to have a modal with a custom id.